cibrandocampo/synology-service-stack/README.md

 All services are modular and include:

-- Predefined `.env` variables
+- Predefined `.env.example` files with secure defaults
-- Persistent volume mapping
+- Persistent volume mapping with bind mounts
+- Health checks for reliable monitoring
 - Deployment instructions for Synology users
+- Standardized Docker Compose configuration

 ---